Fred Thompson: Political positions

 Thompson said that federalism was his "lodestar", which provides "a basis for a proper analysis of most issues: 'Is this something government should be doing?
 If so, at what level of government?'"

 Thompson said that "Roe v.
 Wade was bad law and bad medical science"; he felt that judges should not be determining social policy.
 However, he also said that the government should not criminally prosecute women who undergo early-term abortions.
 He did not support a federal ban on gay marriage, but would have supported a constitutional amendment to keep a state's recognition of such marriages from resulting in all states having to recognize them.

-He said that citizens are entitled to keep and bear arms if they do not have criminal records.
+Thompson said that citizens are entitled to keep and bear arms if they do not have criminal records.
 The Gun Owners of America says that he voted pro-gun in 20 of 33 gun-related votes during his time in the Senate.